 - 9. Registration fee: Total number of certificates listed in Item 6 times \$5.00 plus the number of certificates listed in Item 7 times \$10.00.
 The maximum registration fee is \$250.00.
-Please include a separate payment for this amount with your registration. - Please read and confirm the following sworn statement.
-Be advised that filing a false sworn statement with the intent 10. to mislead a County Clerk is a violation of KRS 523.030 and is a Class A Misdemeanor.
+Please include a separate payment for this amount with your registration. - 10.
+Please read and confirm the following sworn statement.
+Be advised that filing a false sworn statement with the intent to mislead a County Clerk is a violation of KRS 523.030 and is a Class A Misdemeanor.

-I hereby certify that I am not participating in this sale in conjur any advantage over other potential purchasers at the sale. ction with any related per rson or related entity to obtain any advantage over other potential purchasers at the sale. - Authorized Signature for Third Party Purchaser Commonwealth of Kentucky County of Subscribed, sworn to and acknowledged before me this day of , 20
+I hereby certify that I am not participating in this sale in conjurany advantage over other potential purchasers at the sale. nction with any related person or related e entity to obtain

+Authorized Signature for Third Party Purchaser

+Commonwealth of Kentucky

+County of

+Subscribed, sworn to and acknowledged before me this day of , 20

+by

-Notary Public, State at Large My Commission Expires:
+- Notary Public, State at Large

+My Commission Expires: